 You can hear about the best ideas coming out of marketing research while meeting the researchers themselves.
 It is also the conference where researchers can network with colleagues and clients, learning about the critical and invaluable new tools and techniques.

 The program is shaping up to be one that anyone engaged in any capacity with tourism research or tourism performance-based marketing really cannot miss, from thought-provoking general sessions to specialized concurrent break-out sessions, workshops and more.
 Our keynote speakers include:

 I’d also like to introduce you to Kanga and Roo, our Conference Mascots.
 They have already had a series of adventures in Miami and will continue to help us with the conference here in Australia.
 Please have a look at their Facebook page.

 In addition, we are pleased to provide you with some details of three very special TTRA Tours where you can not only extend your enjoyment of being with like-minded travel and tourism researchers but also experience some of our remarkable country.
-Here is the ‘famous’ Super Bowl video from Tourism Australia which covers some of the places we will be visiting (and most likely some of the characters we will be meeting!):

 The Program is continually being updated as we secure our speakers and sessions.
 Below is a broad outline of some of what you can expect (we have more surprises and great speakers to announce!).
 We expect the full program will be online in May.

 We begin the conference with two breakfast opportunities for you to meet up with colleagues, old and new:

 - DMO, Vendor and Researchers’ Breakfast where all Destination Marketing Organisations, State Tourism Offices, Regional Offices, Welcome/Visitor Centers can come together in a relaxed environment.